-The three different re-arrangement channels for the $D^0nn$ system are displayed in Fig.\ref{fig:channels}.
-For the simplicity of analytical derivations, we find it convenient to express the mass $M_D$ of the $D^0$-meson in terms of the nucleon (neutron) mass, namely, $M_D=yM_n$.
-Also, in order to distinguish between the momenta of the two identical neutrons, we find it convenient to tag them as $n_1$-neutron and $n_2$-neutron.
-Quantum mechanically, however, anti-symmetry is demanded to preserve the parity of the wavefunctions under permutations.
-Depending on the choice of the spectator, the following {\it equivalent} kinematical description of the $D^0nn$ system can be given:

-\begin{itemize} \item {\bf Channel-1:} $D^0$-meson is the spectator, and the two neutrons form the binary subsystem.
-In this case, the choice of the Jacobi momenta are
+The three different re-arrangement channels for the $D^0nn$ system are displayed in Fig.~\ref{fig:channels}.
+For the simplicity of analytical derivations, we find it convenient to express the mass of the $D^0$-meson in terms of the nucleon (neutron) mass, namely $M_D=yM_n$.
+Also, to distinguish the momenta of the two identical neutrons, we find it convenient to tag them as $n_1$-neutron and $n_2$-neutron.
+Quantum mechanically, however, they are indistinguishable, demanding anti-symmetry under their permutations to preserve the parity of the component wave functions [see Eq.~\eqref{eq:antisymmetry}].
+Depending on the choice of the spectator, the following {\it equivalent} kinematical description of the $D^0nn$ system can be given: \begin{itemize} \item {\bf Channel-1:} $D^0$-meson is the spectator, and the two neutrons form the binary sub-system.
+In this case, the choice of the Jacobi momenta is

 where ${\bf k}_{n_1}$, ${\bf k}_{n_2}$, and ${\bf k}_D$ are individual momenta of $n_1$-neutron, $n_2$-neutron and the $D^0$-meson, respectively.
 The corresponding free Hamiltonian of the system in this representation is given by